Turkey to host trilateral Afghan peace summit

 Earlier, a delegation of Turkish investors in agri-based industry led by Turkish Minister for Agriculture and Forestry Bekir Pakdemirli called on Prime Minister Imran.

-Mariana Baabar adds: Meanwhile, Foreign Minister Makhdoom Shah Mahmood Qureshi briefed his Turkish counterpart Mevlüt Çavu o lu on the recent developments concerning peace and reconciliation in Afghanistan.
+Mariana Baabar adds: Meanwhile, Foreign Minister Makhdoom Shah Mahmood Qureshi briefed his Turkish counterpart Mevlüt Cavusoglu on the recent developments concerning peace and reconciliation in Afghanistan.

 Qureshi is in Turkey accompanying Prime Minister Imran Khan.